Uwabis1/Uwabis1/README.md

 ### Hi there 👋, I'm Uwabis

-I'm Uwagbale Okoh, a Blockchain Developer and Architect.
+I'm a Blockchain Developer and Architect.
 I am a self-taught developer and spend my days working in many different areas of Blockchain and Web Development from building Decentralized Applications, Smart Contracts, permissioned blockchain solutions, and full-stack development.

 I'm extremely passionate about Blockchain in all its forms and love exploring in this field.
 Looking to contribute to Internet 3.0

 I am fascinated with new technology and always strive hard to learn them and keep myself updated.

+- 📫 uwabis@yahoo.com